cculma/Dreger_2022/README.md

 # Dreger_2022

 This repository contains data of alfalfa quality Norberg population.

+Here we are testing multiple traits (analytes e.g., lignin) to determine if:

+- FD have an effect on those analytes.
+- Assess if there was a quantitative relationship between lignin and FD classes.
+- If there was interaction of FD and cutting time?
+- If there were differences in lignin among genotypes of the same FD class.

+Each analyte was determined for each plot with 3, 4 and 5 cuts per year.

 Dreger's thesis: analysis of correlation between FD and quality traits collected Norberg population.
 Alfalfa population consists of seven genotypes with six different FD classes:

 |    gen    | 44 | 61 | 104 | 112 | 144 | 201 | 202 |